 Core Values + Equity

 Advancing equity requires constant work and reflection.
-Dance Wire as led by our board and staff, are committed to making progress and being open to new ways of thinking.
+Dance Wire as led by our Executive Director, staff, and board are committed to making progress and being open to new ways of thinking.
 We are not afraid of the growing pains that come with this work and hope that we can serve as a platform for constructive discourse within the dance community.
 Below are our beliefs which represent core principles that guide our work, and our actions which are the baby steps we have implemented so far.
-To share your own ideas on how Dance Wire can advance equity in the dance world, please email our Founder & Director Emily Running.
+To share your own ideas on how Dance Wire can advance equity in the dance world, please email our Founder & Executive Director Emily Running.